On the Complexity of Approximating Multimarginal Optimal Transport: Accelerating Multimarginal Sinkhorn Algorithm

 It remains to bound the number of iterations required by Algorithm~\ref{Algorithm:acceleration} to reach the criterion $E_t \leq \varepsilon'/2$ (cf. \textbf{Step 2} in Algorithm~\ref{Algorithm:ApproxMOT_Acceleration}).
 Using Theorem~\ref{Theorem:acceleration-iteration}, we have

 By the definition of $R$ (cf. Lemma~\ref{Lemma:dual-bound-infinity}), $\eta = \varepsilon/(2m\log(n))$ and $\varepsilon'=\varepsilon/(8\|C\|_\infty)$, we have

 Since each iteration of Algorithm~\ref{Algorithm:acceleration} requires $\bigO(mn^m)$ arithmetic operations, the total arithmetic operations required by \textbf{Step 2} of Algorithm~\ref{Algorithm:ApproxMOT_Acceleration} is $\bigO(m^3n^{m+1/3}\|C\|_\infty^{4/3}(\log(n))^{1/3}\varepsilon^{-4/3})$.
 In addition, computing a set of vectors $\{\tilde{r}_k\}_{k \in [m]}$ requires $\bigO(mn)$ arithmetic operations and Algorithm~\ref{Algorithm:round} requires $\bigO(mn^m)$ arithmetic operations.
 Putting these pieces together yields that the complexity bound of Algorithm~\ref{Algorithm:ApproxMOT_Acceleration} is $\bigO(m^3n^{m+1/3}\|C\|_\infty^{4/3}(\log(n))^{1/3}\varepsilon^{-4/3})$. \end{proof} \begin{remark} Theorem~\ref{Theorem:acceleration-MOT} demonstrates that the complexity bound of Algorithm~\ref{Algorithm:ApproxMOT_Acceleration} is better than that of Algorithm~\ref{Algorithm:ApproxMOT_Sinkhorn} in terms of $1/\varepsilon$ but not near-linear in $n^m$.
-To be more specific, Algorithm~\ref{Algorithm:ApproxMOT_Acceleration} is recommended when $n \in (0, 1/\varepsilon)$.
+To be more specific, Algorithm~\ref{Algorithm:ApproxMOT_Acceleration} is recommended when $n \in (0, 1/\varepsilon^2)$.
 This occurs if the desired solution accuracy is relatively small, saying $10^{-4}$, and the examples include the application problems from economics, physics and generalized Euler flows.
-In contrast, Algorithm~\ref{Algorithm:ApproxMOT_Sinkhorn} is recommended when $n \in (1/\varepsilon, +\infty)$.
-This occurs if the desired solution accuracy is relatively large, saying $10^{-2}$, and the examples include the application problems from image processing. \end{remark} \begin{remark} We also provide some technical remarks.
-Indeed, the complexity bound has the same dependence $m^3$ as that of Algorithm~\ref{Algorithm:ApproxMOT_Sinkhorn}.
+In contrast, Algorithm~\ref{Algorithm:ApproxMOT_Sinkhorn} is recommended when $n \in (1/\varepsilon^2, +\infty)$.
+This occurs if the desired solution accuracy is relatively large, saying $10^{-2}$, and the examples include the application problems from image processing. \end{remark} \begin{remark} The complexity bound has the same dependence $m^3$ as that of Algorithm~\ref{Algorithm:ApproxMOT_Sinkhorn}.
 However, the improvement seems possible and can be achieved if we implement \textbf{Step 2} of Algorithm~\ref{Algorithm:acceleration} in distributed parallel manner and choose the greedy coordinate in \textbf{Step 6} using the implementation trick we have mentioned before.
-Each iteration of Algorithm~\ref{Algorithm:acceleration} requires $\bigO(n^m)$ arithmetic operations and the complexity bound of Algorithm~\ref{Algorithm:ApproxMOT_Acceleration} is $\bigO(m^2n^{m+1/3}\|C\|_\infty^{4/3}(\log(n))^{1/3}\varepsilon^{-4/3})$.
-Moreover, it seems possible to improve the dependence of $n$ by extending other algorithmic frameworks to the MOT setting; see~\citep{Blanchet-2018-Towards, Lahn-2019-Graph, Jambulapati-2019-Direct} for the OT setting.
+Each iteration of Algorithm~\ref{Algorithm:acceleration} requires $\bigO(n^m)$ arithmetic operations and thus Algorithm~\ref{Algorithm:ApproxMOT_Acceleration} achieves the complexity bound of $\bigO(m^2n^{m+1/3}\|C\|_\infty^{4/3}(\log(n))^{1/3}\varepsilon^{-4/3})$.
+Further, it seems possible to improve the dependence of $n$ by extending other algorithmic frameworks to the MOT setting~\citep{Blanchet-2018-Towards, Lahn-2019-Graph, Jambulapati-2019-Direct}.
 However, such extension is challenging since we are not clear whether these frameworks heavily depend on the minimum-cost flow structure of the OT problem or not.
-To this end, we leave this topic to the future work. \end{remark}
+As such, we leave this topic to the future work. \end{remark}